Mitigating Cross-Image Information Leakage in Multi-Image Understanding with Large Vision-Language Models: Introduction

-We validate FOCUS on three LVLMs across four multi-image benchmarks: Winoground~\cite{thrush2022winoground}, VisMin-Bench~\cite{awal2024vismin}, Mantis-Eval~\cite{jiang2024mantis} and MuirBench~\cite{wang2025muirbench}.
-FOCUS achieves consistent improvements, with the best gains of up to +32.1 Image and +29.9 Group score on VisMin, +18.8 Image and +16.8 Group score on Winoground, +5.5\%pts accuracy on Mantis-Eval, and +1.5\%pts on MuirBench each observed on different model families.
-These gains are achieved without any additional training or architectural changes, highlighting the effectiveness and generalizability of our method.
+We validate \textsc{FOCUS} using diverse LVLM families across five multi-image benchmarks: Winoground~\cite{thrush2022winoground}, VisMin~\cite{awal2024vismin}, Mantis-Eval~\cite{jiang2024mantis}, MuirBench~\cite{wang2025muirbench} and MIRB~\cite{zhao2024benchmarking}. \textsc{FOCUS} achieves consistent improvements, with the best gains of up to +18.8 Image and +16.8 Group score on Winoground, +44.37 Image and +41.9 Group score on VisMin, +5.5\%pts accuracy on Mantis-Eval, +3.2\%pts on MuirBench, and +1.7\%pts on MIRB.
+Beyond static multi-image settings, \textsc{FOCUS} further generalizes to video understanding~\cite{zhang2024vinoground}.
+All gains are achieved without any additional training or architectural changes, highlighting the effectiveness and generalization ability of our method.